Kinds-of-Intelligence-CFI/animal-ai/docs/gettingStarted/Installation-Guide.md

 ### 1. Installing Python

 * **Download Python**: Obtain Python 3.9.x from [Python's official website](https://www.python.org/downloads/).
+**N.B.
+Python 3.10.x is the mininum version for AAI version 4.2.0 and above.**
 * **Run the Installer**: Follow the installation prompts and ensure to **add Python to your PATH** (via the checkbox).
 For custom installations, keep the `install pip` box ticked.
 * **Check Installation**: Open Command Prompt and run `python --version` to verify the version.
 It should be Python 3.9.x.
 * **Check Pip**: Run `pip --version`.
 If pip is not installed, run `python -m ensurepip`.
 Pip is included by default in Python 3.4 and later.